 Saturday, August 20

 Join Black Swamp Conservancy on Saturday, August 20th at 9:00 a.m. as we canoe the Maumee River around Missionary Island.
 Just south of Waterville, Missionary Island is the largest island in the Maumee River.

 Canoes, paddles, and life jackets provided.
 Paddle is free to Black Swamp Conservancy members and registration is required.
 Paddlers must be at least 16 years old.

 This paddle is offered in partnership with the Ohio Scenic Rivers program.

 Call Sarah at the Conservancy to reserve your spot today (419-833-1025), or email her at [email protected].

 Nature Photography Field Trip

 The Conservancy’s Nature Photography Field Trips are free and open to all current Black Swamp Conservancy members.
-Please RSVP to Sarah at 419-833-1025 or by email here.
+For more details about this field trip and directions to the property, please RSVP to Sarah at 419-833-1025 or by email here.